RHEcosystemAppEng/exate-api-gator-interceptor/README.md

 - Configure and deploy the *Interceptor App* next to the *Target App*, preferably as a sidecar container.
 - Redirect the *Target App*'s exposed service to the *Interceptor App*.

-For any request received, the *Interceptor App* will access the *Target App* on the sender's behalf, it will then send the *Target App*'s response as a dataset to *API-Gator*, and return the *Gator'ed* dataset and a response to the sender.
+For any request, the *Interceptor App* will access the *Target App* and fetch the original dataset, it will then send the dataset to *API-Gator*, and return the *Gator'ed* dataset as a response to the sender.

 The *Interceptor App* image is pushed to [quay.io/ecosystem-appeng/gator-api-interceptor][3]

 ## Request Headers

 All known headers from [APIGator Docs][2] can be added to the original request, and they will override headers in APIGator requests.
-This allows the user to override any headers per-request.
+This allows users to override any headers per-request.

 The following headers are unique to the *Interceptor App* and will not appear in [APIGator Docs][2].